-If a Grant recipient never attends courses in the term for which they received a Grant award, the Grant repayment is 100 percent of the award.
+If a Grant recipient never attends courses in the term for which they received a Grant, the Grant repayment is 100 percent.
 If a school is unable to distinguish between a no-show and an unofficial withdrawal, the no-show policy shall apply.

-Students who must repay Grant will have their financial aid award adjusted and a bill for repayment will be placed on the WWU student account.
+Students who must repay the Grant will have their financial aid offer adjusted and a bill for repayment will be placed on the WWU student account.